Dan Hamilton (politician)

 Daniel Paul Hamilton (born August 17, 1976) is an American politician.
-He was a member of the South Carolina House of Representatives from the 20th District, serving from 1996 to 2018.
-He is a member of the Republican Party.
+He was a member of the South Carolina House of Representatives from the 20th District, serving from 2008 to 2018, and a member of the Republican Party.

-Early life and career
+Early life

-Daniel Hamilton was born in Miami, Florida, on August 17, 1976, to Glenn and Joan Hamilton.
-He graduated with a bachelor's degree in organizational communication from Bob Jones University in 1998.
-In 1995, Dan won election to replace his father, Glenn Hamilton, who was retiring from the State House.
-He served as the Speaker of the Student Legislature of South Carolina from 1997-1998 and as field representative for U.S. Representative Jim DeMint from 1999-2001.
+Daniel Hamilton was born in Miami, Florida, on August 17, 1976, and adopted by Glenn and Joan Hamilton.
+He served as the Speaker of the Student Legislature of South Carolina from 1997 to 1998 and as field representative for U.S. Representative Jim DeMint from 1999 to 2001.

+Hamilton graduated with a bachelor's degree in organizational communication from Bob Jones University in 1998.

+Political career

+In 2008, Hamilton won the election to replace his father, Glenn Hamilton, who was retiring from the State House.

 2018 U.S. House campaign

 Hamilton ran in the 2018 Republican primary to replace retiring Republican incumbent Trey Gowdy in South Carolina's 4th congressional district.
 He lost during the initial round.